Where and how to get your COVID-19 and flu vaccinations

 Protecting young children

-Young children may be more at risk from flu than COVID-19 this winter.
+Young children may be more at risk from flu than COVID-19.

 Parents of children aged 6 months and over are urged to get their kids vaccinated against the flu as soon as possible.

 Children aged 5 and over can be vaccinated against COVID-19.